KingstumusPrime/g--/README.md

 ## JavaScript Parser

 This is the most advanced proejct and is stored in the root directory with the unit test in the /Tests folder.
 I started it by watching an old tutorial where only the first few episodes were free.
 After digging around and finding a list of the episode names I used those to figure out what to do next.
 Meaning almost all the code was written from scratch.
 While I hated dealing with the missing episodes at the time, looking back it made the project much more impressive and taught me way more than watching videos would have.

+## Python Lexer

+This was another little project I made I cannot remember the exact time I made it but I am pretty sure it was the first thing I made.
+Its not very impressive but it does read the code from a file which was pretty cool to me at the time.

+## C++ VM

+After making the lexer I decided I wanted my langauge to run off of a VM like Java so I decided to write the VM in C++ found in /vm.
+At the time I was mixing way to many languages which is probably why I stopped working on the project but this VM is pretty fun of a project.
+At the time I only knew of stack based machines so it has zero registers.
+This was my first big exposure to assembly langauge that I fully understood.

+## Java VM

+This one is found in /vm/vm and is definitally the least impressive project here.